Resonator reset in circuit QED by optimal control for large open quantum systems

 While resonator reset in the dispersive regime of circuit QED serves as an instructive study, we emphasize that this implementation of GRAPE may have much broader use.
+As a second practical example, our approach has also been recently applied by some of us to fast cat states generation in nonlinear resonators~\cite{Puri:2017ee}.
 Following recent experimental results, our work could be expanded to study resonator reset in the strongly nonlinear regime of circuit QED~\cite{bultink:2016a}.
 Our approach appears ideally suited to simulate the large Hilbert space that is needed to simulate these experiments.
-Another interesting application is the optimization of qubit measurement in circuit QED~\cite{PhysRevA.90.052331,PhysRevLett.114.200501}.
+Another application is the optimization of qubit measurement in circuit QED~\cite{PhysRevA.90.052331, PhysRevLett.114.200501}.
 Finally, our implementation may prove useful in optimizing unitary gates that not only works in the qubit subspace but rely on the full Hilbert space of a resonator and multiple qubits~\cite{PhysRevA.91.032325}.

 \begin{appendix}